Joshua 13 – The Remaining Land; Allotments East of the Jordan

 1. (8-13) The land to be divided on the east side of the Jordan River.

 With the other half tribe the Reubenites and the Gadites received their inheritance, which Moses had given them, beyond the Jordan eastward, as Moses the servant of the LORD had given them: from Aroer which is on the bank of the River Arnon, and the town that is in the midst of the ravine, and all the plain of Medeba as far as Dibon; all the cities of Sihon king of the Amorites, who reigned in Heshbon, as far as the border of the children of Ammon; Gilead, and the border of the Geshurites and Maachathites, all Mount Hermon, and all Bashan as far as Salcah; all the kingdom of Og in Bashan, who reigned in Ashtaroth and Edrei, who remained of the remnant of the giants; for Moses had defeated and cast out these.
 Nevertheless the children of Israel did not drive out the Geshurites or the Maachathites, but the Geshurites and the Maachathites dwell among the Israelites until this day.

 i.
-David later married a princess from Geshur, and his son Absalom was born of her (2 Samuel 3:3).
+David later married a princess from Geshur, and she was the mother of his son Absalom (2 Samuel 3:3).
 Absalom returned to Geshur and used it as a place to plot against his father David (2 Samuel 13:37-38, 14:23, and 14:32).

 ii.
 The Maachathites may have come from the Maachah mentioned in Genesis 22:24, who was a nephew of Abraham.
 Later, when Sheba rebelled against David, he fled and may have taken refuge in one of the cities of the Maachathites (2 Samuel 20:14-15).